 - Take all allegations/reports of bullying seriously and take appropriate actions to resolve allegations.
-Taking allegations/reports seriously encompasses the following: - o responding to reports in a timely manner, per timelines outlined in policy - o responding with empathy and sincerity when taking reports - taking measures to prevent further offenses, such as mitigating opportunities for further bullying behaviors between the suspected perpetrator and complainant - o resolving complaints using unbiased processes - Inform leadership of all bullying complaints through the following: - direct communication - shared data tracking systems - other means that relay information without compromising the safety or integrity of the complainant and suspected perpetrator - Remain neutral and professional; ensure all members are treated with dignity and respect throughout the investigative process. - Identify why bullying occurred, such as the following: - a lack of clear understanding of policy - o a lack of education or training for bullying awareness - o failure of enforcement of the rules by leaders and other supervisory positions - Provide resources and support to all involved members (e.g., spiritual, medical, legal). - Separate nonconforming members from military service as needed/required.
+Taking allegations/reports seriously encompasses: - o responding to reports in a timely manner, per timelines outlined in policy - o responding with empathy and sincerity when taking reports - o taking measures to prevent further offenses, such as mitigating opportunities for further bullying behaviors between the suspected perpetrator and target - resolving complaints using unbiased processes - Inform leadership of all bullying complaints through: - o direct communication - shared data tracking systems - o other means that relay information without compromising the safety or integrity of the complainant and suspected perpetrator - Remain neutral and professional; ensure all members are treated with dignity and respect throughout the investigative process. - Identify why bullying occurred, such as: - o a lack of clear understanding of policy - o a lack of education or training for bullying awareness - leaders and supervisors failing to enforce organizational/Service rules - Provide resources and support to all involved members (e.g., spiritual, medical, legal). - Separate nonconforming members from military service as needed/required.